markusressel/dji-automerge/README.md

 ## How it works

-dji-automerge works by comparing the first and last frame of each video segment and joining them if they are considered "similar enough".
+dji-automerge works by extracting the first and last frame of each video segment to `/tmp/dji-automerge` and comparing their similarity.
+If the last frame of A is similar to the first frame of B, A and B are joined.
 The similarity of the frames is determined using [vitali-fedulov/images4](https://github.com/vitali-fedulov/images4).

+Video segments are joined using [mp4-merge](https://github.com/gyroflow/mp4-merge).
+If this is already present in your `PATH` it will be used, otherwise it will be downloaded automatically to `/tmp/dji-automerge`.

 # Dependencies